premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-In SQL Azure, SSL connections are supported only.
+In SQL Azure, SSL connections are only supported.

 `SET encryption = TRUE`